2K11 Krug

-The 2K11 Krug (2К11 Круг; English: 'circle') is a Soviet and now Russian medium-range, medium-to-high altitude surface-to-air missile (SAM) system.
+The 2K11 Krug (Круг) is a Soviet and now Russian medium-range, medium-to-high altitude surface-to-air missile (SAM) system.
 The system was designed by NPO Novator and produced by Kalinin Machine Building Plant.
 Its GRAU designation is "2K11."
 Its NATO reporting name is SA-4 Ganef, after the Yiddish (originally Hebrew) word meaning 'thief'; the name was used because the system resembled the Bristol Bloodhound.

 Development and service

 Development of the Krug ZRK-SD (2K11) air defense system started in 1957 by the Lyulev OKB design bureau.
 It was first displayed during a parade in Moscow in May 1965.
 The system started to be fielded in 1967 and became fully operational in 1969.
 It was used by the Soviet Army as a long-range SAM.

 The early version of the Krug entered service in 1965.
 The first operational deployment version, the Krug-A, entered service in 1967, with extensively modified versions, the Krug-M in 1971 and the Krug-M1 in 1974, which were developed to rectify problems discovered during army service.
 A target drone called 9M316M Virazh, developed from obsolete Krug missiles, was proposed for export in 1994.

 The 2K11 was briefly operated by the Soviet army during the war in Afghanistan in 1979 and 1980, but was withdrawn several months after the initial invasion.
 In 1997, it was reported that, between 1993 and 1996, some 27 fire units of Krug and 349 missiles had been sold to Armenia.
 Poland flight tested four missiles in September 2006 against P-15 Termit (SS-N-2 'Styx') targets.

 The P-40 "Long Track" radar set.